9hax/HWR23-SWEng/readme.md

-# SimpleTicket Ticket Management System
+# EasyFormular Ticket Management System

-SimpleTicket is a simple ticket system built using flask and wsgi.
+EasyFormular is a simple ticket system built using flask and wsgi.

 Its designed to be easy to use and set up, providiing a fast, easy and portable solution for smaller teams.